 By Lindsey Kundel, Director of Communication & Marketing

-On Friday, October 1, Taipei American School was able to provide COVID-19 vaccines on our campus to consenting middle and upper school students as part of a larger governmental vaccination program aimed at increasing the vaccination rate of the younger demographic in Taiwan.
+On Friday, January 14, Taipei American School was able to provide first and second COVID-19 vaccines on our campus to consenting middle and upper school students as part of a larger governmental vaccination program aimed at increasing the vaccination rate of the younger demographic in Taiwan.

-Students who were born on or before September 1, 2009 were eligible to take part, and their families had to complete a governmental consent form by September 13.
+Students who were born on or before September 1, 2009, were eligible to take part, and their families had to complete a governmental consent form in December 2021 before the holiday break.

-Students in the upper school were scheduled to receive their vaccines between 7:30 am and 11:30 AM.
+Students in the upper school were scheduled to receive their vaccines between 8:30 am and noon.
 Middle school students received their vaccines after lunch.
 Both divisions adjusted content and activities to ensure that if students were not feeling well after the vaccine that they would not miss essential material.